HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-max_pool2d_with_indices                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional max_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mish                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mish\_                                   Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mse_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional
+max_pool2d_with_indices                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional max_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional max_pool3d_with_indices                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional max_unpool2d                             Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mish                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mish\_                                   Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional mse_loss                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional